fairlearn/fairlearn/docs/quickstart.rst

 a vastly reduced difference in selection rate:
 =======
-provided classifier using Equalized Odds as the constraint and a suitably weighted Error Rate as the objective, leading to a vastly reduced difference in  the selection rate:
+provided classifier using Equalized Odds as the constraint and a suitably weighted Error Rate as the objective, leading to a vastly reduced difference in  the accuracy:
 >>>>>>> 3648b03c8f3dcf695043fa591919410642e1936d

 .. doctest:: quickstart